wikimedia/design-blog/_posts/2021-03-10-people-are-talking.md

 The changes that contributors wanted to be made were clear.
 Talk pages are too similar to article pages in their appearance and functionality, but not similar enough in their interaction capabilities (including the use of the visual editor tool instead of solely the markup wikitext editing tool that I had first experienced when trying to add a comment several years ago).
 As you can see from the quotes above, different contributors had different pain points that they wanted to highlight.

-Additionally, Danny Horn, VP of Product at the Wikimedia Foundation explained to me that “a key insight was that the users who are most impacted by feature changes should see a direct benefit of those changes.”
+Additionally, Danny Horn, Director of Product Management at the Wikimedia Foundation explained to me that “a key insight was that the users who are most impacted by feature changes should see a direct benefit of those changes.”
 This means that instead of expecting users to change their workflows and practices now, in order to benefit a different set of users in the future, we will need to focus on an approach that is informed by the experience of these contributors who have been using Talk Pages for frequently for many years (and in some cases, decades).

 ### Previous Design Interventions